shapeshed/jekyll.shapeshed.com/_posts/2007-08-19-illustrator_101_the_twirl_tool.md

 ---
 layout: post
 title: Illustrator 101 - The Twirl Tool
-excerpt: "The twirl tool is a great tool that can make complex and eye-catching objects in no time.
+description: "The twirl tool is a great tool that can make complex and eye-catching objects in no time.
 Here's one way to use it. "
 categories: [Illustrator 101, Illustrator, Design]
 ---
 Here's what we are going to get to.
 It is a simple wallpaper design.